Hongsworth/MLCW1/README.md

 ## TO DO LIST
 - In the report:
   - Add the depth values in the DEPTH ANALYSIS section
-- In readme.md
-  - Add information for draw_tree
 - In the code:
   - Output the depth of the pruned tree